Delta hikes Q2 revenue outlook on sharply higher airfares

 To hear it from Delta Air Lines, happy days are here again, with travelers gladly paying sharply higher fares just to get on an airplane and go somewhere this summer.

-Delta said Wednesday that it expects second-quarter adjusted revenue will be back to pre-pandemic 2019 levels, and revenue per seat should be up to 8 percentage points better than Delta originally expected.
+Delta said Wednesday that it expects second-quarter revenue will be back to pre-pandemic 2019 levels, even with fewer flights.
+The airline said revenue per seat should be up to 8 percentage points better than it originally expected.

+With the mixed outlook, Delta shares closed down 5%, and other airlines stocks also fell more than the broader market.

-Travelers are paying more for any type of seat, from basic to premium, CEO Ed Bastian said during an investor conference.
+Heading into summer, travelers are paying more for any type of seat, from basic to premium, Delta CEO Ed Bastian said during an investor conference.

 “We expect pricing this summer to be up probably somewhere between 25% and 30% on average,” Bastian said.
 “We’ve never seen anything of that scale.”